-For patients, the benefits are significant and may include:
+For patients, the benefits of robotic surgery over open surgery are significant and may include:

 - Less scarring